 Rely on an Experienced Global Employer of Record

 Velocity Global’s Employer of Record solution, also called International PEO (Professional Employer Organization), enables firms to quickly and compliantly establish a presence in 185 countries and counting—without having to set up a foreign legal entity or hire foreign independent contractors.
-We become your global employees’ Employer of Record, utilizing locally-compliant employment contracts to hire the brightest talent to fuel your global growth.
+We become your supported employees’ Employer of Record, utilizing locally-compliant employment contracts to hire the brightest talent to fuel your global growth.

 Want to learn more about how Velocity Global’s Employer of Record solution can help you compliantly hire in new international markets in as few as 48 hours?
 Reach out to us today.
 Let us help you move your business forward—which is the most important advantage of all.